-Equine therapy is proven effective with troubled teens and demonstrates how certain learned, negative behaviors are ineffective in these boys’ everyday lives.
+Our equine therapy program has a proven record of effective influence with struggling adolescents.
+Our therapeutic framework demonstrates how certain learned, negative behaviors are ineffective in these boys’ everyday lives.
 Young, hot-tempered boys get nowhere with a horse by yelling, pushing, shoving, or hitting.
 Once a young man can demonstrate to himself that persuasion is achievable through gentleness and kind deeds, he begins to realize that there are better ways than the ones he has been applying in his daily life.

 What you will see is the results are so much more satisfying.
 The lessons learned and how a horse can demonstrate them are: